oliverbrown1/productivity-app-ai-chat/README.md

 ## Overview

 This is my full-stack web application project made using Next.js and React.

 The application I have made is a productivity task managing website, with the following features:
+  - A built-in AI assistant that can break down tasks into sub-tasks, and generate those sub-tasks for the user.
   - the user can manage a list of tasks that are stored in a backend database using PocketBase
   - the user can start tasks in the application and a timer will show up as a countdown for the tasks, with the main idea of allowing users to focus while the timer is running in the background
-  - tasks can be stopped and resumed at a later time, and changes will be stored in the database.
+  - tasks can be stopped and resumed at a later time, and changes will be stored in a backend database.

 ## Setup/Tutorial